NoahDR17/The_Apostle/README.md

 ### Validator Testing

+- HTML:
-- HTML \* Any errors shown in validator where fixed until code returned no more errors when passed through.
+    - Any errors shown in validator where fixed until code returned no more errors when passed through.
   ![HTML](docs/readme_media/html-verification.jpg)

+- CSS
-- CSS \* Any errors shown in validator where fixed until code returned no more errors when passed through.
+    - Any errors shown in validator where fixed until code returned no more errors when passed through.
   ![CSS](docs/readme_media/css-verification.jpg)

 ## Deployment